Overview

 Route maps are simple JavaScript objects with route patterns as keys and entrypoint values as values.

-When a URL is requested from the backend or loaded on the frontend, the most specific (longest) matching route entry is resolved to an entrypoint value.
+When a route is requested from the backend or loaded on the frontend, the most specific (longest) matching route entry is resolved to an entrypoint value.

-A simple Route Map could look like this:
+A simple route map might look like this:

-Since Route Maps are valid Entrypoint values, multiple Route Maps can be nested.
-Because a route part must exactly match the route pattern key, the parent route key must end with * for the route to be followed.
+Since route maps are valid Entrypoint values, multiple route maps can be nested.
+Since a route part must match the route pattern key exactly, the parent route key must end with * for the route to be resolved recursively.

-Besides the * syntax, many more patterns, like Regular Expressions, are supported in the Route Map keys.
-Internally, Route Maps use the URLPattern API.
+Besides the * syntax, many more patterns, such as Regular Expressions, are supported in route map keys.
+Internally, route maps use the URLPattern API.
 Matches can be accessed via the second argument in the callback function.
 The raw URLPatternResult can be acessed via ctx.urlPattern.

 Route map filters